kailash-manasarovar/statement/docs/timeline/2021/october.md

 - He's actually lost his mind and behaving like an irrational person.
 - Remember: this is week two of my role.
 - Reluctantly, I talk to my manager about it.
-- I tell my manager what has happened.
-- My manager does not clear up the problem of a completely external team expecting me to go work for them as well as the job I was hired for.
+- My manager does not clear up my confusion around a completely external team expecting me to go work for them as well as the job I was hired for.
-- I screenshot some of the tantrum including where Nicolas told me I shouldn't trust anyone.
+- I screenshot some of Nicolas' tantrum including where Nicolas told me I shouldn't trust anyone.
 - My manager says: *he shouldn't have said that*.

 ### Mediation